victorvcruz/authentication_project/README.md

 # How to run project
-1. install missing dependencies of python
-2. install package of Pypi [validate-docbr](https://pypi.org/project/validate-docbr/)
+1. run pip install -r requirements.txt in root directory
-3. in http://localhost:5000/accounts insert your request
+2. in http://localhost:5000/accounts insert your request

 ### Application of the requisition
 it's just of json parameter